waterbycounty

 What's happening with rivers in Kerr County right now?

-Kerr County's primary USGS streamgage on the Guadalupe Rv is currently reading 45.5 cubic feet per second — 199% of the long-term mean of 22.85 cfs.
+Kerr County's primary USGS streamgage on the Guadalupe Rv has a pipeline snapshot of 45.5 cubic feet per second — 199% of the long-term mean of 22.85 cfs.
 This is well above typical — often a signal of recent precipitation or storm runoff.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Kerr County water compare to the Texas average?